 Estimated accommodation room revenue based on MRDT is only currently available as a total for 2012.
-Regional breakdown of MRDT data is not yet available.
-An updated version of this report will be made available when the data is provided.
+Regional breakdown of MRDT data is not yet available nor the 2013 total accommodation room revenue data.
+An updated version of this report will be published when the data is available.